PowerShell/PowerShell-RFC/1-Draft/RFC####-Domain-Specific-Language-Specifications.md

 interface.
 Ideally, only one of these would be used, but in a way that most helpfully specifies the properties required, while still being consistent with the rest of the specification scheme.

+### Properties vs methods on `IPSDslKeyword` interface
+Currently the `IPSDslKeyword` interface specifies parse-time actions be provided as nullable delegates, so users can communicate when no action exists.
+The possibly simpler alternative is to implement a method that the parser simply calls, and which the user can leave empty if they wish no action to take place.

 ### Existing Implementations for Dynamic Keywords in PowerShell
 The PowerShell parser and AST already support the concept of a